jedmeng/python-konkeio/README.md

 Konke remote-control devices.

 ## Supported Devices
-Since some of Konke’s device does not have a clear model, I used internal code to identify it.
+Since some of Konke's device does not have a clear model, I used internal code to identify it.

 ### Socket
 - Smart Plug K `k1`